ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 # Amulet Utility Plugins

 A collection of free utility plugins for Amulet Map Editor and optional companion tools for Minecraft Bedrock Edition.
-The project focuses on practical world-editing automation, cleanup, interface improvements, and reducing repetitive work.
+The project focuses on practical world-editing automation, cleanup, interface improvements, quality-of-life features, and reducing repetitive manual work.

+Some tools are broadly useful, while others are designed for specific workflows, niche tasks, or unusual edge cases.
+Each is intended to save time, improve usability, or make tedious and awkward editing tasks easier to manage.

-Some tools are designed for specific workflows or edge cases, but each is intended to make Amulet or Minecraft Bedrock editing faster, easier, or more manageable.
-Bug reports, feature requests, testing notes, and new ideas are welcome.
+The collection is designed for map creators, builders, technical players, testers, world editors, and anyone who regularly works with Amulet or Minecraft Bedrock Edition.
+Bug reports, feature requests, testing notes, documentation improvements, and new ideas are welcome.

 ## Current Plugins